-Results
+138 Results

-Determining the MIC13 interactome
+139 Determining the MIC13 interactome

-To unravel the unidentified function of MIC13 in regulating MICOS and/or processes independent of MICOS, we determined the MIC13 interactome.
-Isolated mitochondria from Flp-In T-REx HEK293 cells were subjected to co-ip using agarose beads conjugated with MIC13 antibody and the eluate fraction was analysed by MS to identify the proteins which were specifically and significantly enriched in wild type cells compared to MIC13 knockout (KO) cells.
-The analysis led to identification of numerous proteins which constituted the interactome of MIC13 in mammalian cells (Fig 1A, supplementary Table 1).
-Many of the identified proteins belonged to MICOS and MIB complex or their known interactors, which demonstrates the specificity of the results and highlights the central role of MIC13 in MICOS-MIB regulation.
-We also found SLP2 as a novel interaction partner which showed the highest fold enrichment in significance upon statistical analysis (Fig 1A).
-SLP2 belongs to the SPFH (stomatin, prohibitin, flotillin, HfIC/K) superfamily of scaffolding proteins that can form microdomains in the membrane by local lipid-protein interactions.
-SLP2 is an IM protein which can bind cardiolipin (Christie, Lemke et al., 2011) and regulate many mitochondrial functions including biogenesis, proteolysis and morphology during stress-induced mitochondrial hyperfusion (Tondera, Grandemange et al., 2009).
-It also interacts with mitochondrial proteases like YME1L, OMA1 and PARL and forms a large hub of proteases within the IM (Wai, Saita et al., 2016).
-A direct role of SLP2 in regulation of MICOS-MIB and cristae morphology has not yet been reported, prompting us to study this possibility in more detail.
+140 To unravel the unidentified function of MIC13 in regulating MICOS and/or processes independent of MICOS, we determined the MIC13 interactome.
+Isolated mitochondria from 141 142 Flp-In T-REx HEK293 cells were subjected to co-ip using agarose beads conjugated with MIC13 antibody and the eluate fraction was analysed by MS to identify the proteins which were 143 specifically and significantly enriched in wild type cells compared to MIC13 knockout (KO) cells.
+144 The analysis led to identification of numerous proteins which constituted the interactome of 145 146 MIC13 in mammalian cells (Fig 1A, Supplementary Table 1).
+Many of the identified proteins belonged to MICOS and MIB complex or their known interactors, which demonstrates the 147 specificity of the results and highlights the central role of MIC13 in MICOS-MIB regulation.
+We 148 also found SLP2 as a novel interaction partner which showed the highest fold enrichment in 149 150 significance upon statistical analysis (Fig 1A).
+SLP2 belongs to the SPFH (stomatin, prohibitin, flotillin, HflC/K) superfamily of scaffolding proteins that can form microdomains in the 151 membrane by local lipid-protein interactions.
+SLP2 is an IM protein which can bind cardiolipin 152 153 (Christie, Lemke et al., 2011) and regulate many mitochondrial functions including biogenesis, 154 proteolysis and morphology during stress-induced mitochondrial hyperfusion (SIMH) (Tondera, Grandemange et al., 2009).
+A direct role of SLP2 in regulation of MICOS-MIB and 155 cristae morphology has not yet been reported, prompting us to study this possibility in more 156 detail.
+157 interaction of MIC13 with SLP2 (Fig 1B).
+The absence of matrix protein HSP60 and ETC 163 protein Mt-CO2 in the elution fraction showed the specificity of the co-ip experiment (Fig 1B).
+164 165 Of note, only a fraction of SLP2 interacted with MIC13 as other SLP2 remained in unbound 166 fraction compared to the positive interactor MIC27.
+Further, we tested the MIC13-SLP2 interaction using SLP2 as a bait in a co-ip experiment.
+For this, we generated SLP2 KO cells 167 using CRISPR-Cas9 system and stably expressed SLP2 with a MYC tag at its C-terminus.
+Co-168 ip was performed using MYC-trap agarose and the elution fraction was probed for antibodies 169 170 against SLP2, YME1L (known SLP2 interactor), all MICOS subunits, HSP60 and Mt-CO2 (as negative controls).
+The presence of SLP2 and YME1L and the absence of HSP60 and Mt-CO2 171 in the elution fraction showed the specificity of the co-ip experiment (Fig 1C).
+All MICOS 172 subunits, and not only MIC13, were present in the elution fraction, showing that SLP2 can 173 174 directly or indirectly interact with all the MICOS subunits (Fig 1C).
+Proximity ligation assay (PLA) can be used to determine and visualize the proximity (interaction) between two proteins 175 of interest.
+PLA using antibodies specific to SLP2 and individual MICOS subunits showed 176 177 numerous punctae in each cell which mark the interaction between SLP2 and individual 178 MICOS subunits compared to negative controls of Mt-CO2 & SLP2 or only SLP2 antibody (Fig 1D).
+Overall, several lines of evidence confirm the specific and reciprocal interaction of SLP2 179 with the MICOS complex.
+180

-SLP2 stably interacts with all MICOS subunits forming an interaction hub
+158 SLP2 stably interacts with all MICOS subunits forming an interaction hub